Category: Blog

 Solar Proves Its Mettle: Strong State Support and High Electricity Prices Keep Solar Valuable

-On July 4, 2025, the President signed the One Big Beautiful Bill Act into law—a far-reaching piece of legislation that reshapes the clean energy landscape.
+On July 4, 2025, the President signed the One Big Beautiful Bill Act into law—a far-reaching piece of legislation that reshapes America’s energy landscape.
 Among its many provisions, the Act begins the phase-out of the federal Investment Tax Credit (ITC) for solar and wind energy projects.
-Just days later, Executive Order #14315 directed the U.S. Treasury to publish detailed guidance on how the ITC will wind down, including definitions of key terms like “Start of Construction,” “Safe Harbor,” and new limitations on equipment sourced from Foreign Entities of Concern (FEOC).
+Just days later, Executive Order #14315 directed the U.S. Treasury to publish detailed guidance on how the ITC will wind down.

 Inside SMART 3.0: How Massachusetts Revamped Its Solar & Energy Storage Policy